Berkeley Law receives 5,000-6,000 applications in a typical year.

 The deadline to apply for admission as a first-year student is February 1.
 The deadline to apply as a transfer student from another law school is June 15.

-Although our application deadline is February 1 we begin to read completed files much earlier.
-We recommend that you submit your application as early as possible (between September 1 and December 1).
+Although our application deadline is February 1, we begin to read completed files much earlier.
+We recommend that you submit your application as early as possible, between September 1 and December 1.

 Applicants often take time off prior to law school to obtain work experience, to pay down educational debt, or to take a break from academia.
 We do not penalize applicants for doing so.
-In fact, more than 60 percent of our students worked or did other things prior to attending law school.
+In fact, more than 60 percent of our students worked or pursued other activities prior to attending law school.
 We seek interesting, engaged, and passionate individuals who are ready to take on three rigorous years of school.
 If you need a break from academia, it is best to take it before applying to law school.

 We strive to admit a diverse group of people to join the vibrant exchange of ideas and viewpoints that happens in our classrooms.
 Our admission policy gives consideration to a variety of factors in addition to numerical indicators.
 These include graduate work, special academic distinctions, life experiences, difficulty of the academic program, work experience, history of overcoming educational or socioeconomic disadvantage, and significant achievement in nonacademic activities or public service.

 The rigor of individual undergraduate schools and majors is taken into consideration during the review process, but it is rare that the school from which an applicant graduated is the sole basis of a decision.
 We are interested in considering the accomplishments of human beings and not solely the schools they attended.
-Likewise, GPA and LSAT alone are not dispositive.
+The GPA and LSAT alone are not dispositive.